Susan Boyce

 Susan Boyce, New Jersey resident diagnosed with a terminal illness, urged the New Jersey State Legislature to authorize medical aid in dying.
-The following is an excerpt from her testimony from July 2019.
+The following is an excerpt from her testimony.

 While I’m pleased to share that I’ve outlived my original prognosis by 7 years, this disease has had a profound impact on my life and the lives of everyone in my family.
 People in my community all recognize me and my oxygen tank.
 I’m a 55 year old mother of four, and I require oxygen to do even the simplest tasks.
 My lung function is around 29%.
 I can no longer enjoy most of the activities we enjoyed as a family together – hiking, sailing, and most of all, swimming in the ocean.